dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application.md

 You won't create unit tests in this tutorial series.
 For an introduction to TDD with an MVC application that uses the repository pattern, see [Walkthrough: Using TDD with ASP.NET MVC](https://msdn.microsoft.com/library/ff847525.aspx).
 For more information about the repository pattern, see the following resources:

 - [The Repository Pattern](https://msdn.microsoft.com/library/ff649690.aspx) on MSDN.
-- [Using Repository and Unit of Work patterns with Entity Framework 4.0](https://blogs.msdn.com/b/adonet/archive/2009/06/16/using-repository-and-unit-of-work-patterns-with-entity-framework-4-0.aspx) on the Entity Framework team blog.
 - [Agile Entity Framework 4 Repository](http://thedatafarm.com/blog/data-access/agile-entity-framework-4-repository-part-1-model-and-poco-classes/) series of posts on Julie Lerman's blog.
 - [Building the Account at a Glance HTML5/jQuery Application](https://weblogs.asp.net/dwahlin/archive/2011/08/15/building-the-account-at-a-glance-html5-jquery-application.aspx) on Dan Wahlin's blog.